Spain > Tenerife

 La Orotava

-The beautiful town of La Orotava is firm proof that there is much more to Tenerife than lovely beaches and a fun nightlife.
+The beautiful town of La Orotava is firm proof that there's much more to Tenerife than lovely beaches and a fun nightlife.
 Known for its aristocratic heritage and exceptional architecture, La Orotava is famous for its ornate balconies, many of which are concentrated on Casa de los Balcones.
 The town was settled by noble families in the aftermath of the Spanish conquest and they set about a flourish of competitive building, a legacy that modern-day visitors can enjoy at their leisure.
 The west of the island was home to Tenerife's nobility who built many fine houses.
 There are many churches and monasteries here too.
-La Orotava is beautifully situated, with volcanic black beaches and mountains that encourage hiking and other outdoor activities.
+Visitors will find volcanic black beaches and mountains that encourage hiking and other outdoor activities in this beautiful destination.

 Climate

-Tenerife has a wonderful climate; the average temperature is comfortable all year round.
-The cooling sea breeze ensures that there is little humidity and that the summer heat is bearable.
-During winter, between December and February, the evenings get cooler and the water temperatures drop, but it is never cold by European standards.
+Tenerife has a wonderful climate with an average temperature that's comfortable all year round.
+The cooling sea breeze ensures that there's little humidity and that the summer heat is bearable.
+During winter, between December and February, the evenings get cooler and the water temperatures drop, but it's never cold by European standards.

 The coldest month, January, experiences average temperatures between 59°F (15°C ) and 68°F (20°C) and August, the hottest month, experiences average temperatures between 70°F (21°C) and 84°F (29°C).
 Rainfall in the summer months is almost non-existent, but showers are possible between October and April.
 The rain showers are usually short-lived and quickly replaced by sunshine.

-There are, however, distinct climate variations according to region on Tenerife: inland, particularly around Teide National Park, temperatures can drop far lower, so travellers should dress for cool evenings and rainfall (or perhaps even snow) if exploring the high altitudes around the interior of the island.
+There are, however, distinct climate variations according to region on Tenerife.
+Inland, particularly around Teide National Park, temperatures can drop far lower, so travellers should dress for cool evenings and rainfall, or perhaps even snow if they're exploring the high altitudes around the interior of the island.

-The most popular time to visit Tenerife is in the summer months of May to September, when it is hot and dry, but the beaches can be enjoyed year round (although the sea may be too cold for swimming).
+The most popular time to visit Tenerife is in the summer months between May and September, but beaches can be enjoyed year round.

 Tenerife South Airport